SeamlessDistribution/SeamlessDistribution.github.io/merchant/reference/api.md

                </li>
             </ul>
          </td>
-         <td>Updates an already sent invoice with new set of invoice rows and amount; used support loyalty
+         <td>Updates an already sent invoice with new set of invoice rows and amount; used in loyalty.
          </td>
       </tr>
       <tr>